How to Optimize Images for Search Engines?

 Providing alternate text to images is the most important thing you need to ensure.
 HTML alt attribute allows you to provide an alternate text for an image within <img> tag as “<img src=”image.jpg” alt=”SEO For Images”>”.

 Alt text is useful in two scenarios – one is for the browser support and the other is for search engines.
-When a browser does not support your image for whatsoever reason the alt text is displayed instead of an image.
+When a browser does not support your image for whatsoever reason, it will display the alt text instead of an image.
 This will help users to understand the possible image supposed to be displayed and continue reading without much disruption.
+Below is an example of the broken image showing alt text on the browser.

 As search engines can’t completely understand the meaning of an image, they use alt text as the text equivalent of an image.
 So effective use of alt text increases the possibility of the site’s visibility on search results especially on image searches.